robbiew/door-of-doors/README.md

 You can grab a full release -- just download the zip file for your platform from RELEASES -- or build it yourself, if you're handy with Go.

+# Build from Go source

 Note, if you build yourself, the contents of /release should be added to the root of the door directory.

 The Makefile will detect your platform and "build down" from there -- e.g., if you are on ARM64, it'll generate 32-bit and 64-bit versions.
 For Pi, it can handle armv6, armv7 and armv8.
 Simple select the version you want to used.

+go-sqlite3 is cgo package.
+If you want to build your app using go-sqlite3, you need gcc.
+However, after you have built and installed go-sqlite3 with go install github.com/mattn/go-sqlite3 (which requires gcc), you can build your app without relying on gcc in future.

+# Door Servers
 Note, Door-of-Doors requires that you are a member of each door server (e.g. you have the credentials issued by the door server owners).

 Place your BBSLink and Door Party connection scripts in the /servers directory, making sure the correct paths are set in config.ini.
 Gold Mine's conenction is script is provided in the /servers/release/goldmine folder

 Note, Door Party requires the "door-party-connector" app to be configured and running.

+# Config

 There are instructions are in /release/config.ini.
 You'll need to edit this file in order for it to all work.
 There's also a sample 'launch.sh' in /release a that shows how you might launch this from a BBS, like Mystic.